airswap/airswap-about/technology/protocols.md

 ## Last Look

-AirSwap Last Look \(LL\) is a protocol used by market makers to stream quotes to takers.
+AirSwap Last Look \(LL\) is a protocol used by [makers](makers.md) to stream quotes to takers.
 Takers periodically send signed orders to the maker, which then has the “last look” and option to fill it.

 **Protocol Features**